 Those students who advance to the CUIC will also have the opportunity to travel, learn about other cultures and create and foster friendships with students from other countries.
 It’s not just about winning; it’s about learning while having fun and making friends.

 Your school spelling bee can be performed in a variety of ways such as, a class event, a grade event, an entire school event, or a combination of all three.
 Set the stage with a date, time and location (i.e. classroom or gym).

 The list includes 500 words for your school spelling bee.
 They are divided into three lists: grade 1-3, 4-6 and 7-8.
 We recommend starting all students, regardless of grade on the grade 1-3 list and then move to the next list once those words have been learned.

 There will need to be judges and a pronouncer.
 In the case of just a class event, the teacher can be both the judge and the pronouncer.
 If it is a grade event multiple judges may be required and one separate pronouncer will be needed.
 Judges and the pronouncer can be teachers, staff, the principal or other school representative(s).
 Judge(s) will be responsible for answering questions the students may have, as guided by the competition rules and ensuring that the word is spelt correctly.
 The pronouncer will be responsible for pronouncing the word correctly and repeating the word if necessary.

 For a grade competition a set up within a big classroom or gym may be required to accommodate students.
 A stage and microphone is recommended as well.
 Students waiting to present can remain behind the current student presenter.
 The judges will be at their own table off stage and the pronouncer will should have a podium or table.
 For a school wide set up, a large space will definitely be required.
 A gym or auditorium is recommended.
 The set up will be similar to the grade set up and additional chairs can be added for an audience.

-Please note all top 5 spellers will compete in the Regional Competition to be held on Sunday, May 5, 2019.
+Please note all teams and top spellers will compete in the Regional Competition to be held on May 8, 2021.